tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ClientHello/HelloRetryRequest exchange; it is not reset with the new ClientHello.

 TLS also allows several optimized variants of the basic handshake, as described in the following sections.

 ## Resumption and Pre-Shared Key (PSK) {#resumption-and-psk}

 Although TLS PSKs can be established out of band,
 PSKs can also be established in a previous connection and then reused ("session resumption").
-Once a handshake has completed, the server can send the client a PSK identity that corresponds to a key derived from the initial handshake (see {{NSTMessage}}).
-The client can then use that PSK identity in future handshakes to negotiate use of the PSK.
-If the server accepts it, then the security context of the new connection is tied to the original connection and the key derived from the initial handshake is used to bootstrap the cryptographic state instead of a full handshake.
+Once a handshake has completed, the server can send to the client a PSK identity that corresponds to a unique key derived from the initial handshake (see {{NSTMessage}}).
+The client can then use that PSK identity in future handshakes to negotiate the use of the associated PSK.
+If the server accepts it, then the security context of the new connection is cryptographically tied to the original connection and the key derived from the initial handshake is used to bootstrap the cryptographic state instead of a full handshake.
 In TLS 1.2 and below, this functionality was provided by "session IDs" and "session tickets" {{RFC5077}}.
 Both mechanisms are obsoleted in TLS 1.3.

-PSKs can be used with (EC)DHE key exchange in order to provide forward secrecy in combination with shared keys, or can be used alone, at the cost of losing forward secrecy.
+PSKs can be used with (EC)DHE key exchange in order to provide forward secrecy in combination with shared keys, or can be used alone, at the cost of losing forward secrecy for the application data.

 {{tls-resumption-psk}} shows a pair of handshakes in which the first establishes a PSK and the second uses it: